Continuous Learning Never Looked So Fun

 This is the ultimate goal—to agree on an option that benefits both sides to some extent.
 When one party wins by aggressive behavior or one party simply gives in, someone is losing.
 And that means you get outcomes that do not resolve the underlying causes of the conflict.

-Offered are more than 1,000 locations, The First Tee program was developed by experts in the field of positive youth development and is delivered by trained coaches .
+Offered at more than 1,700 locations, the First Tee program was developed by experts in the field of positive youth development and is delivered by trained coaches .
 Our mission is to help prepare kids and teens from all backgrounds for success in all areas of life.
 Chapters offer full scholarship or reduced fee programming for those with financial need so that no one is ever turned away for inability to pay.

-Find The First Tee Location In Your Community
+Find a First Tee Location in your community

 How to Practice Perseverance in the Midst of Failure